janetjotw/hugo-project-revised/README.md

 # hugo-project
-Learning and building a Hugo Website
+Learning and building a Hugo Website.
+The Hugo site is published at https://janetjotw.github.io/hugo-project-revised/